26,000

 The Five Key Takeaways

-2. Due to Earth's precession (~50 arc-seconds per year), Tamil New Year has drifted ~24 days later than the equinox over 1,741 years.
-This is by design.
+2. Due to Earth's precession (~50 arc-seconds per year), Tamil New Year appears ~24 days later than the equinox in the current era.

 3. The Vakya Panchangam has accumulated a ~1–2 day error.
 This is why it sometimes gives April 15 instead of April 14.